Stay tuned, stay hungry, and go cook something already!

 Procedure

-Once your chokes are free of dirt, slice them very thinly — I recommend using a mandoline slicer.
-Soak them in some salted water with 1 tablespoon of lemon juice for 30 minutes, then drain well.
-If they are too wet, the oil dressing will not stick.
-Then mix together the remaining lemon juice, oil, orange zest salt and pepper and scallions.
+Once your chokes are free of dirt slice them thinnly, I recommend a Madeline and soak them in some salted water with 1 tablespoon of lemon juice for 30 minutes, then drain well.
+If they are too wet the oil dressing will not stick.
+Now mix together the remaining lemon juice, oil, orange zest salt and pepper and scallions.
 Let marinate for at least 30 minutes.
 Now eat!

 Roast Jerusalem Artichokes